MatthewCash/nixos-config/README.md

 There is no easy way to install this configuration yet, you are expected to be very famililar with NixOS, flakes, and disk partitioning

+Your nix installation should have `nix-command` and `flakes` features set to enabled, [nix-installer](https://github.com/DeterminateSystems/nix-installer) will do this automatically

 In the [future](#todo), installer images will be generated and disks can be setup declaratively

 A basic [install script](install.sh) exists to somewhat automate installation but must be modified for each system